Food Safety Program

 Snohomish Health District Food Advisory Committee

 The Food Advisory Committee (FAC) meets once a quarter to review what is happening at the Snohomish Health District and in the Food Program.
 This is a chance for the food service industry to have input.
 We value your opinions and insights.
 Many of our decisions are guided by this committee.
 If you think you would like to join the committee, please email Leah Tax at firstname.lastname@example.org to indicate your interest and your background.
-We want to have a wide representation of industry participating on this committee, so there is no guarantee that everyone will be selected.
+We want to have a wide representation of industry participating on this committee.

 FAC Meeting Minutes